Zannatul/job-listing-app/README.md

     php artisan queue:work

 ## Testing
-- No text cases are written.
+- Test case for job list are written.
+Test case are using mockery.

 ## improvement